First Jewish–Roman War: Economic and social ramifications

 Following the destruction of Jerusalem, the Romans imposed a new tax, the Fiscus Judaicus, on all Jews across the Empire.
 (Note: Samuel Safrai noted that the tax arose from the Roman idea that the deities of conquered nations became subordinate to Rome, and thus the temple revenue of Israel's God was seized as part of their victory.)
 This tax required Jews to pay an annual sum of two drachmas, replacing the half-shekel previously donated to the Temple.
-The funds were redirected to the rebuilding and maintenance of the Temple of Jupiter Capitolinus in Rome, which had been destroyed during the civil war of 69 AD.
+The funds were redirected to the rebuilding and maintenance of the Temple of Jupiter Capitolinus in Rome, which had been destroyed during the civil war of 69.
 The tax implicitly held all Jews in the Roman Empire responsible for the revolt, even though most had no role in the conflict.
 Under Domitian, tax enforcement became more stringent.
 Suetonius wrote that Domitian extended the tax to those who lived as Jews without openly acknowledging it and to those who hid their Jewish background.
 His successor, Nerva, reformed the tax system, applying it only to Jews who observed their ancestral customs.